dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

-        private-memory                 Amount of private virtual memory used by the process (MB) working-set                    Amount of working set used by the process (MB) virtual-memory                 Amount of virtual memory used by the process (MB) gc-total-memory                Amount of commited virtual memory used by the GC (MB) exceptions-thrown-rate         Number of exceptions thrown in a recent 1 minute window (exceptions/min) lock-contention-rate           Number of instances of lock contention on runtime implemented locks in a recent 1 minute window (contentions/min)
+        private-memory                 Amount of private virtual memory used by the process (MB) working-set                    Amount of working set used by the process (MB) virtual-memory                 Amount of virtual memory used by the process (MB) gc-total-memory                Amount of committed virtual memory used by the GC (MB) exceptions-thrown-rate         Number of exceptions thrown in a recent 1 minute window (exceptions/min) lock-contention-rate           Number of instances of lock contention on runtime implemented locks in a recent 1 minute window (contentions/min)